deniseyu/lean-monsties/README.md

 Given a face-off between two monsters, the monster who chooses the stronger in the match-up wins; otherwise there is a draw.

-## Iteration Two: Multiple turns, fixed Health Points, damage pegged to typed win/loss
+## Iteration Two: Multiple turns, majority win/loss

 In a real Monster Hunter battle, there will be several rounds of combat.

+Let's build multi-round battles, where after, say 5 rounds, the monstie who wins the majority of matches is the overall winner.

+## Iteration Three: Multiple turns, fixed Health Points, damage pegged to typed win/loss

+Monster Hunter, like most RPGs, uses the concept of Health Points (HP) to represent a monster's battle stamina.

 In a simple model of this, every monster should begin with 10 HP.
 In a draw, both monsters lose 1 HP.
 If a monster loses a match-up, it loses 2 HP.